defold/doc/docs/en/manuals/font.md

 # Font files

 Fonts are used to render label components and text nodes in GUI scenes.
-Defold supports font files in TrueType, OpenType or BMFont format thad can be added to your project and automatically converted into a graphical format that Defold can render.
+Defold supports font files in TrueType, OpenType or BMFont format that can be added to your project and automatically converted into a graphical format that Defold can render.
 Two font rendering techniques are available, bitmap and distance field, each with its specific benefits and drawbacks.

 ## Creating a font